laurensnol/cppstart/README.md

 ### Cloning

 This method will not create a `generated from laurensnol/cppstart` tag.
-[Python](https://www.python.org/) is highly recommended to be installed as it simplifies the renaming process.
+[Python](https://www.python.org/) is *highly* recommended to be installed as it simplifies the renaming process.

 First, clone cppstart locally into a directory of your choice:
 `git clone https://github.com/laurensnol/cppstart <project_name>`.
 Inside the
 new directory, remove the `.git` directory: `rm -rf .git`.
-You may now run the rename script using
+You may now run the rename script using `python rename.py [-k] NAME`, which will automatically rename all relevant occurrences of `cppstart` to `NAME` and clear the README.
-`python rename.py <project_name> <description> <homepage> <-k>`, which will automatically rename all relevant occurrences of `cppstart` to project_name.
-You can optionally specify a description and a homepage (ensure to specify these as strings, i.e. sorrounded by quotes).
 Adding `-k` will prevent the script from deleting itself after running.

 After the script is finished, create a new Git repository: `git init`, stage the changes with `git add .` and commit them: `git commit -m "initial commit"`.